JKirkby95/rock-paper-scissors-pokemon/README.md

 * As a player, I want the game to be fun and engaging.

-  - Personally I think this is a great version of the game adding the Pokemon to it makes it's fun for all ages.
+  - Personally I think this is a great version of the game adding the Pokemon to it makes it fun for all ages.

   - Also the gifs at the end make sure the game is still lighthearted and fun.